 - Bake for 32 – 38 minutes, or until crust is golden brown.
 I use a pie crust shield to protect the edges from browning too much too soon.
 Cool for 10 minutes before serving.
 Makes amazing leftovers– the filling is so thick on the next day!
 Reheat as desired.
 Leftovers keep well in the refrigerator in an airtight container for up to 5 days.

 - Make Ahead & Freezing Instructions: Filling and gravy can be prepared 1 day in advance, cover and chill in the refrigerator.
 Assemble, fill, and bake the next day as directed.
 The pie crust dough can be made ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Thaw overnight in the refrigerator before using.
 The unbaked OR baked pot pie freezes well for up to 2-3 months.
 Allow to thaw overnight in the refrigerator and bake as directed or bake to warm through.

 - Pie Crust: Two 9-inch frozen (and then thawed) store-bought pie crusts are just fine instead of homemade.
 Puff pastry works too.

 - Cream: Heavy cream or whole milk works instead of half-and-half to make an extra rich filling.
 I wouldn’t use lower fat milks; the gravy will be too thin.

-- Feel free to add fresh chopped parsley, a pinch of celery seed, or even a little rosemary.
+- Spices: Feel free to add fresh chopped parsley, a pinch of celery seed, or even a little rosemary.
 As long as there is salt and pepper (definitely thyme too), the extra seasoning in the pot pie is up to you.
 Taste and season how you like!

-As directed in the recipe above, cubed chicken, celery, and carrots go into a pot.
+As directed in the recipe above, place chicken, celery, and carrots into your pot.
 Fill with water to cover.
 Boil for 12 minutes.

 As directed above, in a skillet or separate pan, cook down the onion with some butter and minced garlic.
-I like to cook it until the butter slightly browns.
-Brown butter gives so much flavor to the filling.
-Then, whisk in spices, flour, chicken broth, and half-and-half to make a thick white gravy.
+Whisk in spices, flour, chicken broth, and half-and-half to make a thick white gravy.